Fragile minor-monotone parameters under random edge perturbation: Proof of the Key Lemma

-Given clusters $X_1 , \dots , X_s$ satisfying the conditions (1)--(3) in Lemma~\ref{lem:connect}, we aim to merge them into connected subgraphs $R_1 , \dots , R_m$ on $\Theta(\Delta / (np))$ vertices using random edges in $G(n,p)$.
-To this end, we shall conduct the following four steps. \begin{enumerate}[S1] \item (Dyadic decomposition).
-We collect the clusters of similar sizes by dyadic decomposition of the family of clusters. \item (Connecting clusters in each level).
-For each part in the dyadic decomposition, whp we can arrange many of the clusters in the part in a line so that $G(n,p)$ has an edge between each pair of the consecutive clusters (see Claim~\ref{claim:longpath}). \item (Connecting cluster between levels).
-Discarding some clusters in each line, whp we are able to concatenate all lines into a single line, where the union of clusters in the line contains $\Omega(n)$ vertices and $G(n,p)$ has an edge between each pair of consecutive clusters in the line (see Claim~\ref{claim:merge}). \item (Merging consecutive clusters into connected subgraphs).
-We merge consecutive clusters into connected subgraphs on $\Theta(\Delta / (np))$ vertices to obtain $\Theta(n^2 p / \Delta)$ vertex-disjoint connected subgraphs. \end{enumerate}
+We first sketch our proof strategy.
+First, by applying Lemma~\ref{lem:frag} with $\ell:=96\frac{C}{np}$, we obtain many vertex-disjoint connected subgraphs of~$H$, called \emph{clusters}, each having at least $\ell$ vertices and at most $\ell \Delta$ vertices.
+Our goal is to merge them using edges of $G(n,p)$ to obtain many vertex-disjoint connected subgraphs, each having a similar number of vertices required by~(a).
+To this end, we will conduct the following four steps. \begin{enumerate}[label=\rm S\arabic*] \item (Dyadic decomposition).
+We partition the set of clusters into \emph{levels} such that the number of vertices in each cluster is within a factor $2$ of each other in the same level. \item (Connecting clusters in each level).
+For each level in the dyadic decomposition, whp we can find a linear ordering of many clusters so that $G(n,p)$ has an edge between consecutive clusters; see Claim~\ref{claim:longpath}. \item (Connecting cluster between consecutive levels).
+Discarding some clusters in each linear ordering, whp we can concatenate all linear orderings into a single linear ordering, where the union of clusters in the linear ordering contains $\Omega(n)$ vertices and $G(n,p)$ has an edge between consecutive clusters in the ordering; see Claim~\ref{claim:merge}. \item (Merging consecutive clusters into connected subgraphs).
+We merge consecutive clusters into connected subgraphs on $\Theta(\Delta / (np))$ vertices to obtain $\Theta \left (n^2 p / \Delta \right )$ vertex-disjoint connected subgraphs. \end{enumerate}